“Seeing” appeared in PANK Magazine (Online Issue 9.5, May 2014)

 * * *

-“Jesters” was published by Used Furniture Review, January 6, 2012
+“Jesters” appeared in Used Furniture Review, January 6, 2012

 There is so much weight here: the house, the barn, the chestnut horses in the field, the Chinese elms, the white porch, the brick path, the flowering oregano bushes, the Steinway grand, the porcelain vases, the shelves and shelves of books: Culture & Anarchy, Multilingual Lexicon of Linguistics and Philology, Cassell’s Italian Dictionary, The World and the Text.
 You run your hands over the dusty spines.
 You finger the books.
 You feel yourself melting, slowly.